[ SDF Public Access UNIX System .. Est. 1987 ]

 Jabber on SDF

-Jabber is the former name for the Extensible Messaging and Prescence Protocol (XMPP), which is a set of open XML technologies for presence and real-time communication developed by the Jabber open-source community in 1999, formalized by the IETF in 2002-2004, continuously extended through the standards process of the XMPP Standards Foundation, and implemented in a wide variety of software, devices, and Internet services.
+Jabber is the former name for the Extensible Messaging and Presence Protocol (XMPP), which is a set of open XML technologies for presence and real-time communication developed by the Jabber open-source community in 1999, formalized by the IETF in 2002-2004, continuously extended through the standards process of the XMPP Standards Foundation, and implemented in a wide variety of software, devices, and Internet services.
 Jabber service on SDF is run on ejabberd.

 Connection Settings for SDF's Jabber Server